ryan-williams/mathjs-test/README.md

 ```javascript
 import Complex from "complex.js"
 ```
 when [the `complex.js` NPM package](https://www.npmjs.com/package/complex.js) is present as well as a local file `./complex.js`.
-The import should resolve to the former, but next.js (or webpack, using next.js's default configs) appears to rewrite it like:
+The import should resolve to the former, but next.js (or webpack, using next.js' default configs) appears to rewrite it like:

 ```diff
 -import Complex from "complex.js"
 +import Complex from "./complex.js"
 ```

 See discussion at [mathjs#2870](https://github.com/josdejong/mathjs/issues/2870), and repro steps below.
+The issue originally seemed to result from ambiguity on a case-insensitive macOS filesystem.
+However, it wasn't reproducible on a case-insensitive windows filesystem, and the repro here no longer involves case-sensitivity.
+I've only observed it on my macbook (macOS 12.1), but it seems likely to have to do with next.js/webpack configs.

 ## Repro